m-lab/ooni-support/README.md

 Initializing the Ooni Configuration
 ------------------------------------

-To initialize the Ooni configuration, change directories into the `init` subdirectory of the `ooni-support` repository, then run the following commands:
+To initialize the Ooni configuration, change directories into `/home/mlab_ooni/init`, which was created by installing the `.rpm`, then run the following commands:

-    sudo mkdir /etc/mlab
     ./initialize.sh

 This will create the Ooni configuration.
 Ooni is now ready to be started.